hyperledger/identus-cloud-agent/prism-agent/service/README.md

 __Environmental setup__

-First, we need to publish a set of libraries that is used by `prism-agent`.
 Set the environment variable `ATALA_GITHUB_TOKEN` so we can pull `prism-crypto` from Github packages.

 __Spin up PrismAgent dependencies__

-Then we need to spin up the database for Castor, Pollux and optionally Iris.
+Then we need to spin up services and databases for Castor, Pollux and optionally Iris.
 The easiest way is to reuse the `./infrastructure/local/docker-compose.yml` which contains databases and all the services.
-It should also apply migration on startup.
+It should also apply database migrations on startup.
-Some services may be commented out if not needed during local development.
+Some services in `docker-compose.yml` can be commented out if not needed during local development.

 ```bash
 # From the root directory